-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact Х. HYDROLOGY AND WATER QUALITY - Would d the proje ct: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? $\boxtimes$ b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off-site; $\boxtimes$ substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; $\boxtimes$ iii. create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or $\boxtimes$ iv.
-Impede or redirect flood flows? $\boxtimes$ d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? $\square$ e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact X. HYDROLOGY AND WATER QUALITY - Woul d the proje ect: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off-site; ii. substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; iii. create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or iv. impede or redirect flood flows? \boxtimes d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

-SUBSTANTIATION: Preliminary Water Quality Management Plan, San Bernardino County Countywide Plan; Drainage Study, Ludwig Engineering Associates, Inc.
+SUBSTANTIATION: San Bernardino County Countywide Plan; Drainage Study, Ludwig Engineering Associates, Inc.

 - a) Less than Significant With Mitigation.
-With the implementation of proposed mitigation measures, the project will not violate any water quality standards or waste discharge requirements because the on-site waste water treatment systems must be approved by the County Environmental Health Services based on requirements by the Lahontan Region Water Quality Control Board. - b) Less than Significant Impact.
-The project will utilize minimal amounts of domestic water and thus will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level. - c) Less than Significant Impact.
-The project will not substantially alter any existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or off-site because the project does not propose any alteration to a drainage pattern, stream or river.
+With the implementation of proposed mitigation measures, the project will not violate any water quality standards or waste discharge requirements.
+The on-site waste water treatment systems must be approved by the County Environmental Health Services based on requirements by the Lahontan Region Water Quality Control Board. - b) Less than Significant Impact.
+The project will utilize minimal amounts of domestic water during long-term operation and thus will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aguifer volume or a lowering of the local groundwater table level. - c) Less than Significant Impact.
+The project will not substantially alter any existing drainage pattern of the site or surrounding area, course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on-site or off-site.
 The project site will not be mass graded.
-Individual grading plans, drainage plans and compliance with WQMP measures will be reviewed and approved by the County. - i.
-Based on the project-specific Water Quality Management Plan (WQMP), and Hydrology Report, implementation of the proposed drainage improvements for the site would not result in substantial erosion or siltation on- or off-site. - ii.
-Although some impervious surfaces will be added to the site, implementation of the proposed drainage improvements as outlined in the PWQMP and Hydrology Report would reduce impacts due to increased surface runoff and would not result in flooding on or offsite - The proposed project would not create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; - iv.
+Grading plans, drainage plans and compliance with WQMP measures will be reviewed and approved by the County. - i.
+Based on project-specific Water Quality Management Plan (WQMP) and Hydrology Report, implementation of the proposed drainage improvements for the site would not result in substantial erosion or siltation on-site or off-site. - ii.
+Although some impervious surfaces will be added to the site, implementation of the proposed drainage improvements would reduce impacts due to increased surface runoff and would not result in flooding on-site or off=site - iii.
+The proposed project would not create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; - iv.
 The proposed project design would not impede or redirect flood flows. - d) No Impact.
 The Project will not risk release of pollutants due to project inundation in flood hazard, tsunami, or seiche zones. - e) No Impact.
 The proposed development will not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.